things to do on Exmoor

 Withypool is an excellent location for a walking holiday, being at the centre of the Exmoor National Park.
 Westerclose is 100yds from the Two Moors Way and there are numerous circular walks directly from your door, along the wooded Barle valley or over the beautiful heather-clad moorland.
 With over 650 miles of footpaths in the Park you’ll be spoilt for choice!
 Our information room has details of popular walks suitable for all abilities.
 A very good and useful guide to walks on Exmoor and the Quantocks can be found at www.exmoorwalker.uk with easy to download maps/guides.

 Cycling on Exmoor is one of the most rewarding ways of seeing the countryside.
 Although hilly, Exmoor provides a wide choice of routes for both on-road and off-road cyclists, including the Exmoor Cycle Route.
+You can discover all the touring bike and mountain bike routes around Withypool here.

 The Ordnance Survey Map Outdoor Leisure 9, with its clear marking of the various rights of way, is a good starting reference.
 More specific leaflets showing designated cycle routes are available in our Information Room here at Westerclose.
 We also have secure undercover bicycle storage.